 - 1 sprig cilantro leaves

-- salt, to taste
+- sea salt to taste

-- Once the oil leaves the sides of the pan and the raw smell has gone, add the potatoes and one cup water.
-Cover and cook on low heat for 10-12 minutes or until the potatoes are fork tender.
+- Add 1.5 cups water and potatoes (if using).
+Cover and cook on low heat for 15 minutes or until the potatoes are fork tender.

 - Halve the boiled and fried eggs, add them to the curry and top with fresh cilantro.

 - Turn on your instant pot to saute and heat the oil in the inner pot.
 Add the sliced onions and fry until they are golden brown.